Frequently Asked Questions

 Can I do a full-text search across all of the books in the Portal?

-No, an initial search includes only catalog records, not the full text of the books.
+At present, an initial search includes only catalog records, not the full text of the books.
 However, once a user clicks through to a book, a complete search is possible if the contributing institution offers full-text searching.

 What is the history of the Portal?